 Gainful employment disclosure for program completers

 The curriculum is built around a strong basic core of mathematics, the sciences including chemistry and physics, and computer technology.
 Students will gain knowledge of engineering theory through engineering courses and application of theory to real world problems.
 The program will provide students hands-on experience in the design, development, implementation, and management of projects and in the communication and presentation of their ideas and project plans.
-Graduates may choose to continue learning at a four-year institution or begin in their chosen career.

-Garrett's Electro-mechanical Technology certificate builds technical skills and knowledge to prepare you for a career in any of the following fields:
+Garrett's Electro-Mechanical Technology certificate builds technical skills and knowledge to prepare you for a career in any of the following fields:

 - Electronics repair